 Amanda Statham and nine-year-old son Sonny virtually travelled to French Polynesia to explore underwater gardens and delicious seafood.

-‘Everyone’s had a unique lockdown, but I’ll arm-wrestle anyone who says home-schooling kids while working from home is easy.
-We needed a break, so we ‘took off’ to French Polynesia, courtesy of Tahiti Tourist Board’s free online tutorials.
+‘Everyone’s had a unique lockdown but, like many families, it had taken its toll and we needed a break.
+So, we ‘took off’ to French Polynesia, courtesy of Tahiti Tourist Board’s free online tutorials.

 After donning artificial flower leis left over from a party and showing Sonny Tahiti on a world map, our first assignment was making poisson cru – in real life!
 ‘Croissant poo?’ asked Sonny.
 I explained ‘poisson’ is French for fish and we were going to eat it – raw.
 He was soon mixing all the ingredients together, while following chef Hinatea Colombani’s guidance via my laptop – and when it was time to taste, he was a fan!